/

 Common Principal Business Code List

 The IRS Schedule C Principal Business Codes are based on the North American Industry Classification System (NAICS).
 Below is a table showcasing a selection of these codes.
-Please note that this is a partial list, as the full list is quite extensive.
+Please note that this is not a complete list, as the full list is quite extensive.
 For the complete and most up-to-date list, you should refer to the IRS instructions for Schedule C or their official website.

 Principal Business or Professional Activity NAICS Code